Tips on How to Improve Concentration & Stay Focus at Work and Study

 Unable to Concentrate

-How well you concentrate will depend on how well your brain can 'filter' out the non-related messages.
-You are also unable to concentrate due to these internal and external factors:
+How well you concentrate depend on how well your brain can 'filter' out the non-related messages.
+Your lack of concentration can also be from these internal and external factors:

 - You are sleepy or hungry and this makes it difficult for you to concentrate, especially on abstract activities.

-The first step to overcome these barriers to effective concentration and focus is to recognize that you have a problem.
-By accepting these problems, you will learn how to concentrate better.
-The following are steps given by the authors, to help improve your concentration and focus level:
+The first step to overcome these barriers is to recognize that you have a problem.
+By accepting these problems, you will learn to concentrate better.
+The followings are steps given by the authors, to help improve your concentration and focus level:

 1. Check Your Level of Motivation

 Analyze your level of motivation.
 If the reason for not able to concentrate is due to a mismatch of personality and job, then you should stop.
 Forcing yourself to continue will not be productive

 Start your week with a plan.
 Schedule what needs to be done in order of priority and importance.
 Estimate the time required to accomplish those tasks.
 Do you need any help from others or the use of particular equipment?
 Put it all in your list.

 3. Put Aside Your Personal Problems